Nicolas-Liapis/Beer_app_CloudCW/README.md

 type command: $ docker-compose up

-open a browser at port:8080
+open a browser at http://localhost:8080

-App runs on port:8080

 ---Database secured with role-based policy: